The Foundations of Decay: Lyrics

-The lyrics of the song discusses the band's origins and legacy.
-The song's opening was described by Shutler as Gerard Way "wrestling" his legacy and age ("Let the flesh submit itself to gravity"), and viewed some of the song's lines as him battling nihilism, nostalgia, as well as finding safety behind doing nothing and questioning the band's continued existence.
-When discussing the group's beginnings, the song references the September 11 attacks by describing Gerard Way’s own experiences that day and what inspired him to create My Chemical Romance.
-As the song continues, it becomes more optimistic and hopeful, as Gerard Way says to go "against faith".
+The lyrics discuss the band's origins and legacy.
+Shutler described the song's opening as Gerard Way "wrestling" his legacy and age ("Let the flesh submit itself to gravity"), and viewed some of the lyrics as him battling nihilism, nostalgia, as well as finding safety behind doing nothing.
+When discussing the group's beginnings, the song references the September 11 attacks, Gerard Way describing his experiences that day which led to the creation of My Chemical Romance.

+As the song continues, it becomes more optimistic and hopeful as Gerard Way says to go "against faith".
 The guitar breakdown in the middle of the track consists of Gerard Way screaming in a manner that Eli Enis of Revolver viewed as reminiscent of black metal.
-By the end of the track, Gerard Way softly expresses his desire to continue doing nothing ("Yes, it comforts me much more" / "To lay in the foundations of decay") as the song begins to fade out, before he yells "get up, coward".
-Billboard described the song's ending as a "scream-filled free-for-all".
+By the end of the track, Gerard Way softly expresses his desire to continue doing nothing ("Yes, it comforts me much more" / "To lay in the foundations of decay") as the song begins to fade out, before he yells "get up coward".
+Dailey described the ending as a "scream-filled free-for-all".

-In addition to the covering the band's beginnings, the song also covers Catholic imagery and themes; the phrase about laying in the "foundations of decay" represents incorruptibility and waiting for canonization.
-In the same verse that references canonization, the song also covers misogyny ("And so he gets to die a saint" / "But she will always be a whore").
-Cassie Whitt of Alternative Press viewed the verse about the September 11 attacks to be similar to the hero's journey trope, believing that each line of that verse represented a specific stage of the trope: the "call to adventure", the "adventure begins", the "allies made", and the "trials and ordeals".
-She also believed that the full song could be interpreted as someone refusing to accept the call to adventure until a supernatural force intervenes, represented by the "get up, coward" line.
+Cassie Whitt of Alternative Press suggested that the lyrics also contain Catholic imagery and themes, with laying in the "foundations of decay" representing incorruptibility and waiting for canonization; she opined that the same verse also covers misogyny ("And so he gets to die a saint" / "But she will always be a whore").
+Whitt also viewed the verse about the September 11 attacks as similar to the hero's journey trope, seeing each lyric as representing a specific stage of the trope: the call to adventure, the adventure begins, the allies made, and the trials and ordeals.
+She also suggested that the full song can be interpreted as someone refusing to accept the call to adventure until a supernatural force intervenes, represented by the "get up coward" line.